quixio/quix-streams/docs/python-setup.md

     python3 -m pip install pycparser
     ```

-    In some distributions librdkafka-dev will not be readily available
+    In some distributions `librdkafka-dev` will not be readily available
     and guide (<https://github.com/edenhill/librdkafka>) must be
     followed.
-For ubuntu 20.04, the following steps are readily curated
+For Ubuntu 20.04, the following steps are readily curated
     for you:

     ``` bash